tildearrow/furnace/doc/7-systems/watarasv.md

 ### sample info

-the sample channel is a 4-bit DMA channel with 4 frequencies assigned to sample octaves (C2, C3, C4, C5; C, C#, D, D# in Furnace respectively). max sample size is 4 kilobytes (8192 samples), samples are padded to multiples of 32 samples, and loop points are ignored.
+the sample channel is a 4-bit DMA channel with 4 playback frequencies (1953.125, 3906.25, 7812.5, and 15625) assigned to the notes C, C#, D, and D# in all octaves.

+max sample size is 4 kilobytes (8192 samples), samples are padded to multiples of 32 samples, and loop points are ignored.

 ## chip config